lehcimcramtrebor/es-theme-ComicScrapV2/_comicScrapV2Custom/illustrations/Read_me.txt

 	-at bottom right of screen.

 So if you use characters, make they are looking or running from right to left.

+Don't need to use more than 314P vertical resolution !!